Q. When is the deadline for applying?

 A. Saint Louis University is fully accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
 SLU has been continuously accredited since 1916.

-The baccalaureate, master's, and DNP degree programs at Saint Louis University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate degree in nursing/ master's degree in nursing/ and Doctor of Nursing Practice at Saint Louis University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 The School of Nursing is fully approved by the Missouri State Board of Nursing.

 Q. What is the format of the program?

 A. The DNP program is offered online.

 A. Yes.
 There is a 2-3 day orientation in August prior to the start of the semester.
 There is another visit (DNP Scholars' Day) to present the Capstone project in late fall or early spring of the final semester.

 A. Yes.
 At the conclusion of the DNP program, you must have obtained 1,000 clinical practice hours.
 These hours must be from a supervised educational environment (e.g., the clinical practice hours completed during your MSN together with the clinical practice hours in the DNP program).
 Clinical hours in the DNP Program are not direct patient care hours but rather indirect care.

 A. Course credit that is transferred from other schools is judged individually based on our courses and the course similarity via the syllabus.
 We will not accept a course in which less than a B grade is earned.
 A student must have completed 6 hours of course work at Saint Louis University prior to applying for transfer of credit.